Lamictal and Stevens-Johnson Syndrome: Understanding the Link

 What is Stevens-Johnson syndrome and how is it linked to Lamictal?

-Stevens-Johnson syndrome (SJS) is a rare but life-threatening mucocutaneous reaction characterized by widespread skin detachment and mucosal erosions.
-Lamictal (lamotrigine) is a recognized causative agent for SJS, particularly during the first month of therapy or when co-administered with valproic acid.
-Early recognition of symptoms like fever and mucosal lesions is critical for improving outcomes.
+Stevens-Johnson syndrome (SJS) is a rare but severe mucocutaneous reaction characterized by widespread skin detachment and mucosal involvement.
+Lamictal (lamotrigine) is an antiepileptic drug that has been associated with SJS, typically occurring within the first month of therapy, especially with rapid dose escalation or co-administration with valproic acid (https://pubmed.ncbi.nlm.nih.gov/41843406/).

-How is causation established between Lamictal and SJS?
+How is causation between Lamictal and SJS established?

 Does submitting information create an attorney-client relationship?